maschmi/maschmi.github.io/_posts/2024-09-28-EguiComamnds.md

 to print a label underneath this row.

 This is really, straightforward.
 Right?
 However, this is also a bit of a problem.
-While one can debate if and how we should test the binding of `self.label` to the text edit field, we should certainly be able to write test our validation logic determining if our answer is correct or not.
+While one can debate if and how we should test the binding of `self.label` to the text edit field, we should certainly be able to write tests for our validation logic determining if our answer is correct or not.

 One simple solution would be to move this line in to its own function and then write a test for it.
-However, then you will still have multiple places in your code which are called when a user interacts.
+However, then you will have multiple places in your code which are called when a user interacts.
 Also, there is nothing convening the intent of the user interaction.

 ## Commands

-I do not like to have multiple places where, similar functions are called.
-Maybe when a project grows, the same logic is implemented multiple times.
+I do not like to have similar, code at multiple places without a need.
+Also, when a project grows, the same logic even may be implemented multiple times at multiple places without a necessity.
 I also do not like to have to know where to look for user interaction handling code.
 It could be all over the place.
 And it also may not convey a semantic meaning.
 Can we make this more self-documenting and clearer?

 How about using something like [this](https://github.com/maschmi/egui_command_pattern/blob/command_callback/src/command_handler.rs)